VirtualVortex/UtilityBaseAI/README.md

 # Bibliography
 GRAHAM, David “.
 2020.
 'An Introduction to Utility Theory'.
 In Anonymous Game AI Pro 360.
 (1st edn).
 CRC Press, 67-80.

+RASMUSSEN, Jakob.
+27/04/16.
+'Are Behavior Trees a Thing of the Past?'.
+Available at: https://www.gamasutra.com/blogs/JakobRasmussen/20160427/271188/Are_Behavior_Trees_a_Thing_of_the_Past.php.
+[Accessed Feb 28,].